- Alise Talley

 1. Think About the Search Intent

+There are four types of search intent: informational, navigational, commercial, and transactional.
 Informational is just that.
 People are looking for an answer to a specific question.
-These searches are the ones about what the weather will be like or a word in a different language.
+These searches are about what the weather will be like or a word in a different language.

-Navigational is when the user is looking to find a specific location on the internet.
+Navigational is when the user is looking for a specific location online.
 This would be someone searching your business’s name to find your website.
+Those are pretty straightforward.
+The commercial begins to get into market-based searches.

 Commercial searches are when a person will potentially buy a product but want to research their choices first.
 With these, the results page will see keywords like “the best” or “top products”.
+The last intent is transactional.
+This is when a person knows what they want and are looking to buy.

 2. Have an effective headline and description